dustin-archive/lifesaver-sass/README.md

 	+ Just like you normally would.
 No '!' required.
 + You can still pass text values.
 	+ Basic functionality is still there.
 Auto and inherit still work perfect, along with any other text string you throw in there.
++ Support for the position property.
+	+ Just add 'position' to the properties and enter in values for top, right, bottom, and left as you would.

 <h2>Functions</h2>
 	margin: em( 1 );